 FAQ

-- Can I just use one tool for everything?: You can, and you’ll be slow at one end of the spectrum.
-Most developers who try this end up reinstalling the other within a month.
+- Can I just use one tool for everything?: You can, but you’ll be slow at one end.
+An agent-only workflow wastes seconds and credits on completions; an autocomplete-only workflow leaves cross-file refactors to manual editing.
+Most developers who try the all-in-one approach reinstall the other mode within a month.

-- Do agents replace autocomplete?: No. Agents replace the “write a Jira ticket for myself” step.
-Autocomplete replaces the “type the next line” step.
-They sit at different layers.
+- Do agents replace autocomplete?: No. Autocomplete replaces the “type the next line” step; an agent replaces the “write myself a ticket and do the multi-file change” step.
+They sit at different layers and complement each other.

-- What about inline chat (Cmd-K)?: It’s the middle ground: bigger than autocomplete, smaller than an agent.
-Great for single-function rewrites.
+- What about inline chat (Cmd-K)?: It’s the middle ground — bigger than a completion, smaller than an agent.
+Best for single-function rewrites where you don’t need cross-file context.

 Related